 Much media attention has been paid to possible side effects from the Johnson & Johnson vaccine.
 Following a temporary pause to study reports of possible blood clots, the CDC has now given the green light for the vaccine to be used once again.
 Still, the CDC has offered the following guidance: “For three weeks after receiving the vaccine, you should be on the lookout for possible symptoms of a blood clot with low platelets.
 These include: Severe or persistent headaches or blurred vision, shortness of breath, chest pain, leg swelling, persistent abdominal pain, easy bruising or tiny blood spots under the skin beyond the injection site.
 Seek medical care right away if you develop one or more of these symptoms.”

 WHEN AND WHERE WILL I GET A VACCINE?

-After initially offering the vaccine to essential workers and high-risk individuals, Kansas has now moved into Phase 5 of its official vaccination plan.
-In this phase, all Kansans ages 12 years and older are eligible to receive a vaccine.
-This includes all groups who were eligible in phases 1-4.
+After initially offering the vaccine to essential workers and high-risk individuals, Kansas is now vaccinating all Kansans ages 5 years and older.
 To learn more about where to get a vaccine, check with your local health department, pharmacy or use the federal vaccine finder.